 For the following weeks we learned about concepts like dialogue, rhetoric, and ethnographic studies.
 Through our lectures and yes- even bowtie-tying demonstrations- we were taught the material, not only with the goal of good grades, but for the purpose of knowledge.
 Though I struggled at times, I couldn’t help but come to class wanting to learn.
 Woven into each lecture, my professor shared not just a textbook, but he shared his passions with us.
 He sought to change us.
 Not long into the class I soon discovered another of my professor’s passions.

 They say senses hold memories.
 I know it’s true.
 The sound of birds.
 The warmth of a breeze blowing through a screen door.
 The sight of light refracting through the hundreds of edges of a crystal chandelier.

 These memories take me to another place.
 I see myself running through the yard of my grandparents’ house picking the hard red berries that fell from their tree.
 I can feel the bushes against my arms while I run the path at the back of their property and smell the prize of the small lemon tree.
 I can hear the boards of the treehouse groan beneath my feet while I play house with my baby or pretend that I’m a navigator on a great ship.

 The grip of memories is fascinating.
 I barely recall what I had for lunch yesterday, but I can still taste the dates in my six-year-old mouth as I held my grandmother’s hand walking through the neighborhood farmers’ market.Read More

 Join our monthly newsletter!

-Sign up here if you'd like to receive a monthly e-mail filled with recent posts, favorite quotes, a photo, and a quick thought for the month.
+Sign up here to receive a monthly e-mail with my recent posts and a few of the small gifts I've been thankful for lately.